-I have been saving the twist ties of trash bags for a very long time thinking i can use them for something.
-Can you help me in thinking of something i can make with them, a craft or something?
-I have looked everywhere. thank you bonnie
+I have been saving the twist ties of trash bags for a very long time thinking I can use them for something.
+Can you help me in thinking of something I can make with them, a craft or something?
+I have looked everywhere.

 Use for Lion's Mane

 They can use the "yellow" ones for lion's mane on a round piece of poster board with holes punched for the ties.
 Also use them for hair (red or yellow ones).
 They can also be used instead of brads of rings to make little journals or albums.
 Give each child one when going on vacation or a field trip.

 If you have lots of twist ties, you could make a candy wreath with them.
 Poke one end of the twist tie into a styrofoam wreath form.
 Twist the other end around the "tail" of a candy wrapper.
 Keep it up until the wreath form is covered.

 You could also use them in your garden to tie small plants to stakes.

 Hook them all together and roll them into a ball, put them on a "stick" and put them in your garden.
 A friend did this (she is gone now) and the ball was bigger than a soft ball!
 It was unusual and pretty at the same time.
 She called it her "bread bag ties ball.

 I have used them for hang decorations in and outside of the house, to hang small pictures on my walls and to keep homemade calenders together.

 I have a few in my fishing tackle box to keep hooks and sinkers seperated, even color coded.
 I once used a bag tie for an emergency button on my pants (Would also work on shirts).
 They are good for tying up excess speaker and telephone wires.

 I once made little bread tie people much like the Colored electric wire people make.
 I am not too great at crafts but I got them to stand and hold little bread tie babies in their arms.
 I would imagine you could make model dwellings out of them.
 You could use them to make wreaths.
 Also a way to keep small stuff like Artist Paintbrushes or even pencils together.